Star Trek: New Worlds: Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
 Doug Trueman of NextGen said, "Star Trek: New Worlds is caught in a temporal anomaly.
 Save your hard drive space for Star Trek: Dominion Wars."
+Brian Wright of GamePro said that the game was "by no means a bad game.
+Rather, it's a fairly standard 3D RTS game set somewhat awkwardly in the Star Trek universe.
+Trekkies might get a kick out of it, but anyone familiar with the RTS genre will probably be unimpressed."

 In a preview piece on Star Trek: New Worlds in PC Zone, Mark Hill said that he was "pleasantly surprised" by the game because it was suitable for players who aren't fans of the franchise as well as the "slick and easy to use interface".
 But he added that there were "enough details here to send any die-hard Trekkie into convulsions of ecstasy."
 He praised the re-playability offered by the "elaborate" separate story-lines for the Romulans, Federation and Klingons, and described the graphics as "ambitious".

 The German web portal golem.de did not recommend buying the game because the graphics lacked details and overall the game was not as convincing as Star Trek Armada.

 The game sold more than 100,000 units.